NatronGitHub/Natron/tools/MINGW-packages/README.md

 mingw-w64-x86_64-jemalloc
 ```

-Note that some packages might not be available from MSYS2 when you read this, you can download all the packages in one archive here (TODO, ADD LINK) then copy them to ``/var/cache/pacman/pkg`` and run the command above again.

 ## Additional packages

 Several packages needs to be added or updated.
 You can build them yourself or install from binary packages.

-## Install

-TODO link to packages here.

 ## Build